 However, Italian food still holds a special place in my heart so, when an Italian restaurant opened just a stone’s throw away from where I live, I made a mental not to try it as soon as possible.
 Crosta Nostra, ideally located close to the capital’s uber-central Stasikratous and Makarios avenues, has a rather different take on Italian food, with Sicily taking central stage.

 The southern island – the closest in terms of way of life to Cyprus, in my opinion – has a rich and diverse culinary history, made of relatively simple dishes stemming from the abundance of ingredients and resources.
 The restaurant does its best to honour and replicate it, with satisfactory but, alas, relatively inconsistent results at times.

 First things first, a word of advice: book in advance, the place regularly gets fully booked.
 I ended up eating alfresco with three other people on a Thursday night.
-When it’s warm, eating outside is lovely, but with winter fast approaching it could be an issue.
+The establishment has recently acquired extra indoors premises to allow for more customers during the cold months.

 We ordered a few starters to share: the fried crostini with prosciutto and mozzarella, a typical simple Sicilian street food choice; the caciocavallo arrostito, baked cheese reminiscent of the Greek kefalotyri accompanied by a rich balsamic vinegar sauce; and a parmigiana di melanzane, baked eggplant with tomato sauce and topped with cheese, by far the best starter on the table.
 Perhaps not the prettiest of dish but rich and complex.

 Due to to the relatively cold weather, a friend ordered the pumpkin velouté, which turned out to be a mistake.
 Even taking into account the natural sweetness of the pumpkin, the soup lacked flavour and bite, even after adding plenty of salt and pepper.